 CPTPP also ensures Parties have in place laws and practices governing minimum wages, hours of work, and occupational safety and health.

-The announcement on 11 November does not commit New Zealand to signature or ratification of the agreement.
+The conclusion of negotiations does not commit New Zealand to signature or ratification of the agreement.
 Before making a final decision, the Government wants to continue to share information on the CPTPP and hear New Zealanders’ views.

 The CPTPP will go through the Parliamentary treaty examination process and only be ratified by the Government if it is deemed to be in New Zealand’s best interests.

 The signed text of the CPTPP, together with a National Interest Analysis, will be scrutinised by the Foreign Affairs, Defence and Trade Committee.
 After that, the legislative changes required to implement the Agreement will go through normal Parliamentary procedures.